Why carry an IDP while driving in Oman?

 - Destination will be on the left.

 Make sure to have the necessary documents with you.
-From your visa, passport, driver’s license, and an International Driver’s Permit (IDP).
-An IDP is the translation of your local driver’s license.
+From your visa, passport, driving licence, and an International Driver’s Permit (IDP).
+An IDP is the translation of your local driving licence.
 Your international driver’s permit in Oman will be one of the requirements to rent a car, especially if your license is not in the Roman or Arabic alphabet.